You must always keep up to date with your skills!

 Companies are constantly looking for well-rounded employees with experience handling multiple things, as it prevents them from having to hire new staff and train novice groups of people.

 This can also be a great opportunity for someone that enjoys doing more than one thing.
 The more certifications you have, the more tasks you can do on a regular basis, which can give you the perfect amount of variety you’ve been craving.
-One day you might be fitting pipe, but another day you might be helping millwrights or boilermakers, the options are endless.
+One day you might be a fitting pipe, but another day you might be helping millwrights or boilermakers, the options are endless.